bookofproofs/bookofproofs.github.io/_sources/history/20th-century/silva.md

 9. Discovered a method to characterize the degree of distortion of an ellipse.
 10. Proposed a criterion for when a Lie group is a group of isometries.

 Born 12 December 1914, Mértola, Alentejo, Portugal.
-Died 25 May1972, Lisbon, Portugal.
+Died 25 May 1972, Lisbon, Portugal.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Silva/)